craigerskine/pxl.media/content/games/the-legend-of-heroes-trails-to-azure.md

 ---
-title: The Legend of Heroes: Trails to Azure
+title: 'The Legend of Heroes: Trails to Azure'
 platform: playstation-portable
 genre:
   - rpg